Travel Behavior Analyst

 She specializes in social and demographic indicators of travel demand, and integrates data from safety, health, economic, energy, time-use, and other pertinent sources to develop the context for planning and policy initiatives.

 Ms. McGuckin is a nationally recognized expert in travel behavior and a senior advisor to Federal, State, and local public agencies, policy and advocate groups, other consultant groups, and private clients.
-She draws insightful and meaningful information from complex and disparate data sources and designs and assesses primary data collection efforts related to travel behavior.
-She helps develop robust performance measures for area-wide policies related to emissions, health, and mobility and formulates methods of tracking those metrics.
-She creates critical information out of data for decision makers, transportation planners, and travel demand forecasters.
+She draws insights from complex and disparate data sources and designs/assesses primary data collection activities to collect travel behavior information.
+She helps develop evidence to support planning and policies related to travel demand and mobility, energy use and sustainability, and health and activity.
+She is well-known for effective presentations, reports, briefs, and infographics for technical audiences, decision makers, and the public.

 Ms. McGuckin works extensively with many large national databases, and is especially well-known for her work with the National Household Travel Survey (NHTS) data series.
-She is on the team to collect and analyze the next NHTS in the series (with Westat).
+She was on the team to collect and analyze the 2017 NHTS.
 The change in sample and methods—address-based sample and web retrieval—makes her familiarity with the series integral to the interpretation of the new NHTS data.
+She developed the 2009 and 2017 NHTS “Summary of Travel Trends”.
 In addition, she works extensively with NHTS add-ons, both states and local planners, to conduct research and leverage the add-on data for a range of local uses and analyses.